pippinbarr/i-shoot/process/Process-Journal.md

 ![](de_dust2_reference_images/T-Dead-8.png)

 Anyway the upshot is that I have [pictures of locations, CTs and terrorists](de_dust_reference_images/) to use to actually write this base-level Twine that is my current task.
 I'll do some of that now!

+---

+# Wednesday, 7 November 2018, 7:47AM

+Spent my morning work session today writing descriptions and movement commands for the Twine prototype.
+I think I've roughly hit a style at this point, though I'll need to query how much detail the thing needs as I don't want exhausting wall-of-text experiences.
+That said, it's not really possible to do a lot less?
+In any given scene at a bare minimum you need to set the basic nature of the space, and describe all the exit points.
+And then perhaps include some small piece of flavour as well.
+It's already quite a lot if you want to do it without being utterly terse.

+As per the last commit, I found myself wondering about doing a kind of random flavour text thing where it loads up one of several things you might "notice" in a space.
+This just now made me wonder about a "look around" command in every space that could trigger such a thing?
+But maybe that's getting fiddly at that point, and it's not like the flavour is the thing that will make the passages "too long".

+Basically I fear it becoming too much of a read-a-thon, so I'll clearly need a length pass.
+However, I'm happy with the basic process and I only have five spaces left before there's a complex ability to navigate everywhere and see the correct things.

+I was thinking it might even be possible to implement a passable version of random encounters if I write up the encounters in separate passages and then just __include__ them randomly?
+The coding might be simple enough that it's worth doing in order to be able to create a prototype that includes more or less everything?
+I can at least try and then if it's getting too hard I can move on.
+Probably it's better just to have them in totally set locations if we're being honest, because that way I don't have to fuck around.
+Is it even plausible they should just be in set locations in the real game?
+Probably not, since it would feel weird if you ran away and then when you come back they're just exactly where you saw them.
+(Need to make sure I never spawn them in a place with only one exit, e.g. Pit, because that could lead to magic teleportation.)
+Maybe it's possible to write generic texts for terrorist deaths?
+Mentioning just "a wall" etc.?
+The dusty ground, etc.?
+Or maybe it's possible to add some tags to locations that would allow for specific death types to be in play?
+Like whether it has a door, a wall, stairs, etc. But then you'd also have to make sure the terrorist is reported as being in that location as well.

+There are also locations where you can see into the location you're going to (e.g. T Ramp to Outside Tunnels) - but perhaps that's getting to be too much to care about.
+Or at the very least I don't worry and I see how it feels in the prototype?

+Okay, well, I need to finish the place descriptions, do another pass to set tone a little better, and then write, for now, generic terrorist encounters and see how they feel - these could then be triggered in Twine to give a more "real" sense of how the game might be.
+Will try not to get too bogged down in insane details and niceties for now.